 The Medieval City

-ARTH-A 426 with TBA
+ARTH-A 426 with Diane J. Reilly

 This course will examine the cities of Western Europe and the Islamic and Byzantine worlds from the perspective of the institutions of the city, and the art and architecture they generated, including house, fortifications, churches, town halls, guild halls, and markets.
 Medieval representations of the city will also be explored.